 Tips To Help Clingy Toddler After Separation

 I am sorry to hear about your tough times.
 I hope a least the custody issues have been solved now and that there is a possibility for all of you to get in to some kind of routines.

 Regarding your son’s behavior, he might, just as you say, be reacting to the turbulent situation he has been through.
 A separation is a crisis for a young child too, even if they are not old enough to speak about it.
 So instead he may be clingy and wants no one but mom when you are around.

 My number 1 tip to you is to let him have what he needs, i.e. to be close to you.
 I am sure it can be tiresome for you sometimes, but try to think of it as a healing period – or simply a phase when he needs you more.
 He needs to be convinced that you are there for him.
 Always.

-Don't be worried that you spoil him by carrying him around; studies show that young children that are being held as much as they need become secure and independent earlier.
+Don’t get worried that you spoil him by carrying him around; studies show quite clearly that young children that are being held as much as they need become secure and independent earlier, and not the opposite.